 Q: Do you have food, beverages and ice available?

-A: Yes, we now have “The Food Truck” that serves food on weekends and holidays.
+A: Yes, we now have “The Food Truck” that serves food during our hours of operation.
 We also have soft drinks, chips, fresh fruit, meat snacks & candies.
 Ice is also available in 7lb bags.

 Q: Do you have canoe supplies available?